swipswaps/objectiv-analytics/buhtuh/README.md

 ## See Also
 * [Pandas](https://github.com/pandas-dev/pandas): the inspiration for the API.
    Pandas has excellent [documentation](https://pandas.pydata.org/docs/) for its API.
-* SQL-models: Related project that is used for generating the underlying sql-queries.
+* SQL-models: Sub-project that is used for generating the underlying sql-queries.
+Can be found in the `sql_models` package

 ## License
 TODO